williamlin6803/Survival/README.md

 # Titantic
-Logistic Regression to predict the survival rate of passengers from a fictional Titantic dataset
+Linear Regression to predict the survival rate of passengers from a fictional Titantic dataset